bocharsky-bw/FileNamingResolver/README.md

 ### AggregateNamingStrategy

 This naming strategy allows to use as many naming strategies as you need at once.
 Its aggregate results.
-Each new result filename based on the previous one.
+Each new result pathname based on the previous one.

 ```php
 use FileNamingResolver\FileInfo;